MadBomber/aia/README.md

 | `//help` | Show available directives | `//help` |
 | `//available_models` | List available models | `//available_models` |
 | `//review` | Review current context | `//review` |

+Directives can also be used in the interactive chat sessions.

 #### Configuration Directive Examples